 Be careful where you step otherwise you might end up like this fellow with a severe headache (and sunburn in my case)…

 …but be sure to keep a spring in your step 🙂

-After paying your respects to the Big Buddha (or not) you can choose to a) walk back down, b) take the bus, c) take the cable car.
-The latter is most fun and provides great views but is the most expensive at 80 HKD one way.
+After paying your respects to the Big Buddha (or not) you can choose to a) walk back down, b) take the bus, or c) take the cable car.
+The latter is the most fun and provides great views but is the most expensive at 80 HKD one way.

 We choose the fun option which felt like a just reward for all the hard work!
 The walk itself is 3.5 miles in total and takes about 3 hours to complete at a modest pace.

 I really love the stats which EveryTrail produces – the iPhone never ceases to amaze me at what it can do.
 I’m looking forward to trying it out some more around Hong Kong in the near future.